elythh/nixvim/.github/README.md

 ### Current plugins

 > [!WARNING]
-> Some of them my be disabled, this is every plugins defined and configured in the repo.
+> Some of them might be disabled, this is every plugins defined and configured in the repo.

 <details>
     <summary>List of plugins</summary>